 Another mechanism that may be of interest to the galactic theory of climate is the interaction between the outer regions of the solar system and the galactic tidal field, leading to alterations in solar system geometry.
 The strength of the local galactic tidal field varies as the Sun orbits the galactic center and is at a high during perigalacticon, galactic plane crossings and passages through the spiral arms.
-This has been proposed to have a major influence on the activity of comets in the oort cloud (Heisler & Tremaine 1985^[21], Matese & Whitman 1992^[22]).
-When the solar system travels through a part of the galaxy where the tidal field is stronger, we expect the oort cloud to be perturbed a little farther from the center of the solar system.
-On the contrary, when the local galactic tidal field strength is at a minimum, the solar system will be more tightly bound together, and the gravitational perturbations from the giant planets on the oort cloud will be stronger.
-As a result, this may increase the probability of oort cloud objects being pulled into the inner solar system, and increased comet activity or "comet showers" may occur near the Sun's apogalacticon, or vertical maximums above and below the plane of the galaxy.
+This has been proposed to have a major influence on the activity of comets in the Oort cloud (Heisler and Tremaine 1986, Matese and Whitman 1992).
+When the solar system travels through a part of the galaxy where the tidal field is stronger, we expect the Oort cloud to be perturbed a little farther from the center of the solar system.
+On the contrary, when the local galactic tidal field strength is at a minimum, the solar system will be more tightly bound together, and the gravitational perturbations from the giant planets on the Oort cloud will be stronger.
+As a result, this may increase the probability of Oort cloud objects being pulled into the inner solar system, and increased comet activity or "comet showers" may occur near the Sun's apogalacticon, or vertical maximums above and below the plane of the galaxy.

 There are a few ways that comet activity may influence life on Earth or other planets.
-Firstly, there is the possibility that cometary impacts may be the important factor behind some of the mass extinctions observed in the fossil record (Rampino & Stothers 1984^[20], Davis et al. 1984^[30], Morris & Muller 1986^[31]), although many scientists believe most mass extinctions are explained completely through endogenic factors.
-The second possibility is that comets may deliver the "seeds of life" to newborn planets and perhaps may have been what caused life to originate on our planet^{[43],[44]}.
+Firstly, there is the possibility that cometary impacts may be the important factor behind some of the mass extinctions observed in the fossil record (Rampino and Stothers 1984), (Davis et al. 1984), (Morris and Muller 1986), although many scientists believe most mass extinctions are explained completely through endogenic factors.
+The second possibility is that comets may deliver the "seeds of life" to newborn planets and perhaps may have been what caused life to originate on our planet (Hoyle and Wickramasinghe 1999), (Greenberg and Mendoza-Gomez 1992).
 Finally, there is the possibility that comet activity may influence climate and life on Earth by moderating the amount of galactic cosmic rays that enter the solar system.

-In this case the oort cloud acts a shield, absorbing some of the galactic cosmic rays that are solar system bound.
-Most oort cloud objects are small icy bodies with an approximately spherical distribution surrounding the solar system.
-When the galactic tide is high, the oort cloud expands and the average separation between the particles in the outer solar system increases.
+In this case the Oort cloud acts a shield, absorbing some of the galactic cosmic rays that are solar system bound.
+Most Oort cloud objects are small icy bodies with an approximately spherical distribution around the solar system.
+When the galactic tide is high, the Oort cloud expands and the average separation between the particles in the outer solar system increases.
 This makes the solar system less opaque to the influence of external galactic cosmic rays.
-At low tide the oort cloud is more condensed.
+At low tide the Oort cloud is more condensed.
 This means the Earth becomes more opaque to the influence of external galactic cosmic rays.

-6 The Wickson model of the Sun's Orbit
+6. New model of the Sun's Orbit

 This paper presents a new model of the solar system's motion in the galaxy based on a mathematical analysis of the geological record.
 The Wickson model of the Sun's orbit was also designed to make predictions in the paleoclimate record and the fossil record to further test the reality of galactic influences on Earth's climate.
-It is described by three cycles that are regular and.
-The first cycle is the vertical oscillation of the Sun's orbit with respect to the galactic plane, which has a period of roughly 33 million years and a phase of 2.1 million years ago^[16], representing the last time the solar system passed through the galactic plane.
+It is described by three cycles that are regular and repeating.
+The first cycle is the vertical oscillation of the Sun's orbit with respect to the galactic plane, which has a period of roughly 33 million years and a phase such that the last galactic plane passage occurred approximately 2.1 million years ago.
 This cycle affects global temperature based on the level of cosmic ray activity in the solar system and predicts that local minimums in the temperature record will be centered around galactic plane crossings.